tdspora/syngen/README.md

     print_report: False                     # Turn on or turn off generation of the report.
 Optional parameter
     batch_size: null                        # If specified, the generation is split into batches.
 This can save the RAM.
 Optional parameter
     random_seed: null                       # If specified, generates a reproducible result.
 Optional parameter
+    get_infer_metrics: False                # Whether to fetch metrics for the inference process.
+If the parameter 'print_report' is set to True, the 'get_infer_metrics' parameter will be ignored and metrics will be fetched anyway.
+Optional parameter

 CUSTOMER:                                   # Table name.
 Required parameter
   train_settings:                           # Settings for training process.
 Required parameter